640 South State StreetDover, Delaware 19901

 Antibodies are proteins that your immune system makes to fight infection or foreign invaders.
 The bacteria and the disease get their name because of an outbreak that occurred among people attending an American Legion convention in Philadelphia in 1976.

-You might have this test to see if your doctor suspects that you have Legionnaires' disease or a milder form of infection known as Pontiac fever.
+You might have this test to see if your healthcare provider suspects that you have Legionnaires' disease.
+Or you may have this test if your provider thinks you have a milder form of infection known as Pontiac fever.
 Symptoms of Legionnaires' disease include:

-Symptoms may begin two days to two weeks after you are exposed to the bacteria.
+Symptoms may begin 2 days to 2 weeks after you are exposed to the bacteria.

-You may need this test repeated after several weeks to confirm your diagnosis or to see whether you have recovered.
+You may need this test again in several weeks to confirm your diagnosis or to see whether you have recovered.

-Your doctor might also order a chest X-ray to diagnose pneumonia.
+Your healthcare provider might also order a chest X-ray to diagnose pneumonia.
 He or she might also take a sample of your mucus or lung tissue for a culture test, and order a urine test to look for Legionella.

-Normal results are negative, meaning that no Legionella antibody was found in your blood.
-A positive result means that Legionella antibodies were found and that you may have Legionnaires' disease.
+Normal results are negative.
+This means no Legionella antibody was found in your blood.
+A positive result means that Legionella antibodies were found.
+You may have Legionnaires' disease.

 The test requires a blood sample, which is drawn through a needle from a vein in your arm.